tablexi/a11y-testing-sandbox/README.md

 # Accessibility Testing Sandbox

 A simple React App, built with [Create React App](./docs/CRA_README.md), that helps us to test out accessibility features.
+We decided to use a React app rather than simple HTML pages as we more often use React than straight HTML on our projects at the moment.
+Feel free to add different options as needed though.

 ## Up and running